Xendergo/Minecraft-wasm-runtime/README.md

 Creating loot tables to spawn items from (good for those videos that are like "manhunt but thingy drops op loot") Some sort of equivalent to Javascript's `e.preventDefault()` Manipulating nbt is definitely a must have

+## How to use
+idk yet this mod doesn't work rn